neildhir/DCBO/README.md

 - [`stat_scm.ipynb`](notebooks/stat_scm.ipynb) walks through the basic steps required to run all methods (BO, ABO, CBO and DCBO) on the example SCM shown in figure 1 of the paper (shown above in panel (a)).
 - [`nonstat_scm.ipynb`](notebooks/nonstat_scm.ipynb) demonstrates how to run the methods on the SCM with the DAG shown in figure 3(c) of the paper, but over multiple replicates, to allow for confidence bounds over the results.
 - [`ind_scm.ipynb`](notebooks/ind_scm.ipynb) demonstrates how to run the methods on the SCM with the DAG shown in figure 3(b) of the paper, but over multiple replicates, to allow for confidence bounds over the results.
 In this notebook we show a more conventional experiment.
 Importantly we demonstrate it for the SCM in which DCBO was not the most successful method.
+- A more extensive cyber-security example can be found in [this repository](https://github.com/alan-turing-institute/causal-cyber-defence) which was introduced in [this paper](https://arxiv.org/abs/2207.12355) - here DCBO acts as a blue agent, taking optimal actions to defend a computer network.

 ## Citation